Telecom Ramblings

 Digital Realty Buys New England Facilities, To Raise $400M,

-December 31st, 2009 by Rob Powell · Leave a Comment
+December 31st, 2009 by · Leave a Comment

-As the year draws to a close, datacenter developer Digital Realty Trust (DLR: chart, news) has made an aggressive move on the New England market.
+As the year draws to a close, datacenter developer Digital Realty Trust (NYSE:DLR, news, filings) has made an aggressive move on the New England market.
 In a filing today, the company revealed that it is buying three properties from several unrelated sellers for $375M.
 Two of the facilities are in Massachusetts: most of 128 First Avenue in Needham and 55 Middlesex Turnpike in Bedford.
 The third facility is in Connecticut at 60-80 Merritt Boulevard in Trumbull, north of Bridgeport.
 All told, the purchase will add 550,290 square feet to the company’s footprint, which is a substantial move by any measure but especially so given that it is outside the major hubs.
 As always, Data Center Knowledge has additional detail.

 In a separate filing, the company gave notice how it will pay for the purchase: by selling $400M in stock.
 As Paolo showed yesterday, data center stocks have had a very good year, and hence if they’re going to dilute in the name of expansion this is probably a pretty good time to do it.
 As a REIT, Digital Realty is a bit of an odd duck amongst public companies in this sector, but it has been very stable and like Equinix has been making a complicated business look easy.